-Pending Faculty and Graduate College approval, students may apply 30 credit hours from their previously earned graduate degree to the doctoral program.
-A blanket 30-credit hours is subtracted from the total amount of credits needed to complete the PhD.
-Students are encouraged to work with their advisor and training director to determine which courses may be substituted.
+Pending Faculty and Graduate College approval, students may apply up to 30 credit hours from their previously earned graduate degree to the doctoral program.
+These credit hours are subtracted from the total amount of credits needed to complete the PhD.
+Students are encouraged to work with their advisor and the training director to determine courses that may be substituted (see Course Substitution above).